Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 14.25.39 UTC
+- WIB: Selasa, 16 September 2025 15.34.49 UTC
-- WITA: Selasa, 16 September 2025 15.25.39 UTC
+- WITA: Selasa, 16 September 2025 16.34.49 UTC
-- WIT: Selasa, 16 September 2025 16.25.39 UTC
+- WIT: Selasa, 16 September 2025 17.34.49 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: technology
+Kategori: motivational